WilliamLINWEN/bitbucket-mcp/README.md

 ### Pull Requests
 - **list-pull-requests**: List pull requests for a repository with filtering options
+- **get-pull-request**: Get detailed information about a specific pull request
-- **list-pull-requests-diff**: Get the diff of a specific pull request
+- **get-pr-diff**: Get the diff/changes of a specific pull request

 ### Issues
 - **list-issues**: List issues for a repository with state and kind filtering